zeldaret/oot/docs/retail_versions.md

 OOT, checking MM decomp for similar code can help.

 We can disable code that was removed in retail builds by adding `#ifdef OOT_DEBUG` around these parts of the code.
-In order too keep the code readable, we should try to minimize the amount of `#ifdef` noise whenever possible.
+In order to keep the code readable, we should try to minimize the amount of `#ifdef` noise whenever possible.
 For example, instead of writing